2007 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2008 - Present

-A 2007 S PR 69 grade coin topped the list at $5,000, while a PR 70 grade coin in excellent condition sold for only $75, clearly an outlier.
-This coin may have some unspecified errors or variations that cannot be identified by grade alone.
+A 2007-S PR 69 grade coin topped the list at $5,000, while a PR 70 grade coin sold for only $75—a clear outlier that likely reflects a special characteristic not captured by the numerical grade alone.

 The Denver mint coins jump from $10 at MS 66 to $109 at MS 67, while Philadelphia pieces escalate from $13 at MS 66 to $150 at MS 68.
-Each grade increase doubles the value, reflecting that even coins sold directly to collectors through mint sets rarely achieve a higher level of preservation.
+Each grade increase effectively doubles the value, reflecting how difficult it is to find pristine survivors from even a collector-only mintage.

-The Philip N. Diehl Signature variety, priced at $75, is in line with the standard PR 70 grade coin, indicating that in this series, the signature label adds collectible value but does not significantly enhance market value.
+The Philip N. Diehl Signature variety, priced at around $75, aligns closely with a standard PR 70 coin.
+In this series, the signature label adds historical interest but does not dramatically move the market.

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)